 Believe me, I’m not complaining.
 I know how lucky I am to have a life with so many wonderful people in it, and so many levers I can pull to crank up my happiness whenever I want to.
-But it was an eye-opener to see how easy it is for me, without realizing it, to turn my lovely leisure time pursuits turn into chores, not blessings.
+But it was an eye-opener to see how easy it is for me, without realizing it, to turn my lovely leisure time activities turn into chores, not blessings.

 The point of what I do on the weekends (in between the mundane chores we all have to do) is to recharge and regenerate.
 It’s the adult version of play, and happiness researchers have shown, over and over, that having adequate (and unstructured) leisure time is a big part of how much we enjoy life.
 It’s even productive: Innovation experts say people who know how to relish their unstructured time are often the most creative, and the happiest in their work.

 This coming weekend, I have vowed not to squander any of my leisure time.
 I’m tilting the seesaw back in the other direction.
 I’m putting the “want to” list back on top, and saving the “have-tos” for Monday.